ibm-cloud-docs/hpc-spectrum-symphony/generating-plan.md

 {: #next-steps-generate-ui}
 {: ui}

-After you've successfully generated a plan, you can begin [Applying a plan](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-applying-plan&interface=ui#apply-plan-ui) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.symphony_full_notm} cluster instance.
+After you've successfully generated a plan, you can begin [Applying a plan](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-applying-plan&interface=ui#apply-plan-ui) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.symphony_full_notm}} cluster instance.

 ## Generating a plan using the CLI
 {: #generate-plan-cli}